ZJUVAI/zjuvai.github.io/content/authors/jingxia/_index.md

 ---
 # Display name
-name: Honghui Mei
+name: Jing Xia

-index: 140
+index: 110

 # Username (this should match the folder name)
 authors:
-  - honghuimei
+  - jingxia

 # Is this the primary user of the site?
 superuser: true